ibm-messaging/mq-golang/samples/README.md

 There is an set of files in here that will show how to create a container that runs the `amqsput` program.
 The `runSample.sh` script drives the process.
 It will try to connect to a queue manager running on the host machine.

+The process is split into two pieces - the first is used to compile the program, and the second creates a (hopefully) smaller container with just the components needed to run the  program.

 ## More information
 Comments in the programs explain what they are doing.
 For more detailed information about the